-Almost three years after starting Later Levels and I’m still a huge fan of indie video games.
-Independent developers aren’t afraid to take creative risks to bring us something new and inventive; and their smaller releases aren’t as daunting as tackling a large, big-budget experience.
-Give me an indie title with a great story and I’m a very happy girl.
+Almost three years after starting Later Levels, I’m still a huge fan of indie video games.
+Independent developers aren’t afraid to take creative risks to bring us something new; and their smaller releases aren’t as daunting as tackling a large, big-budget experience.

 Two years ago, Dan from nowisgames.com asked for indie game suggestions and this resulted in a short series of ‘beginners guide’ posts.
 A recent ‘this time in 2017’ tweet then prompted him to ask whether I’d considered doing a follow-up – so I’m back once again thanks to Dan!
 I tend to favour adventures or titles with strong narratives and this will be obvious from the following list, but hopefully everyone will find something that piqued their interest.
 Let’s dig into the updated beginner’s guide to indie (part one).